springernature/frontend-playbook/accessibility/alt-text.md

 ## What is alt text?

-It's text used to describe the appearance and function of an image on a page, as a textual alternative to non-text content.
-You don't normally see it when you're browsing page as a sighted web user.
+It's text used to describe the appearance and function of an image on a page, a textual alternative to non-text content.
+You don't normally see it when you're browsing a page as a sighted web user.

 ## What's it for?